Certificate Explores Social Media Strategy for a Global Marketplace

 “Social media is centered on great content, and we [at NASA] are fortunate to have a wealth of spectacular visuals, ranging from photos of our home planet captured from astronauts in orbit to selfies taken by our rovers on Mars,” said Brittany Brown, acting chief of NASA’s Digital Services Division.
 “For most companies and organizations—large or small—their social strategy includes content creation or content curation to put content in front of the audiences they want to reach.”

 In other words, back here on Earth, you might have to work a little harder for great content.
-But it’s still eminently doable, as well as essential in today’s marketing environment, said Brown, who also leads the Certificate in Social Media Management program at Georgetown University.
+But it’s still eminently doable, as well as essential in today’s marketing environment, said Brown, who also leads the Certificate in Social Media Marketing program at Georgetown University.

 Included among the skills that Georgetown’s program teaches are: Navigating leading social media platforms, developing a comprehensive social media strategy, identifying tactics to reach intended audiences, and measuring the return on investment for social media campaigns.